tejuscs/ADBD-Labs/adb-flashback-recovery/adb-flashback-recovery.md

 ### Required Artifacts
 - An Oracle Cloud Infrastructure account.
 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
 Refer to the earlier lab, **Configuring a Development System**.
-- A pre-provisioned Autonomous Transaction Processing instance.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
 Refer to the earlier lab, **Provisioning Databases**.

 ## Task 1: Log in to the Oracle Cloud Developer image and invoke SQL Developer
 - To connect to your Oracle Cloud Developer image please refer to the earlier lab, **Configuring a Development System**.
 If  you are already connected from the previous lab skip to *Task 2*.